Akshat-shah05/Pulse/README.md

   5. Struggled to figure out how I can have more than 2 users (I had it hard coded so that if PORT 3000 was used, it would go to 3001, but what about a third user?)
        - To fix this I added a recursive function in the server.js that keeps restarting the server and incrementing the PORT until it finds an open port

+Setting Up the Webcam + Tensorflow Model
+  1. Had to figure out how to make custom hooks to get my pose detection model started

+  2. Was difficult connecting results from the pose detection model to the state so that the DB could be updated

+  3. Was very difficult to implement the pose detection per frame
+      - Basically each frame of the webcam feed would be sent to page and saved in state.
+      - These frames would be initialized by the usePoseDetection hook that I previously made
+      - Then I made a custom function called isPushup, that goes through every frame and then determines mathematically by keeping track of the joints when a pushup is complete (lots of fine tuning here)

 Minor Challenges:
 - Reading through loads of documentation to set up my first NextJS + ShadCN application